-The Italian spinach pie, called torta Pasqualina in Italian, is a deep pie made with spinach, ricotta and eggs, prepared in and around Easter time.
-This very popular Italian spinach pie recipe involves a few steps but the results will be well worth it: which you will discover as soon as you cut through the first slice!
-A beautiful layer of whole eggs, in a bed of creamy ricotta cheese, sits above a thick layer of green spinach, appearing almost like the clouds and the sun above a field of green, all enclosed in layers of light pastry.
+The Italian spinach pie, called torta Pasqualina in Italian, is a deep pie made with spinach, ricotta and eggs, prepared during Easter.
+This very popular Italian spinach pie recipe involves very few steps but the results, as you will discover when you taste the first slice, are simply delicious!
+A layer of whole eggs, on a bed of creamy ricotta cheese, sits above a thick layer of fresh green spinach, all enclosed in layers of light pastry.
 Try our step by step Italian spinach pie recipe and change the rules this Easter – or whenever you choose.

 1 large deep pie